• Skip to primary navigation

 • Saute until rice the becomes opaque and the onion starts to go clear.

-• Stir in the spices.
+• Stir in the spices and lemon zest.

 • Add the water and bring to a slight boil.
 Cover and reduce the heat.
 Cook for 20 minutes, covered, until liquid is absorbed.
 Fluff with a fork, adjust seasonings, and serve.